kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

 4. In the details of the printed event, change **orderCode** to `123456789` and select **Send Event**.

-   The message will appear in the UI confirming that the event was sent.
+   A message will appear in the UI confirming that the event was sent.

 5. Call the microservice to verify is the event details were saved: